 Pasta, rice, and noodles

-Choose low carb flours like almond flour or almond meal, coconut flour, chickpea flour.
-Use whole wheat, arrowroot and corn flour – in smaller amounts (they are higher in carbs) to thicken sauces.
+Choose low carb flours like almond flour or almond meal, coconut flour, sesame flour, ground flax or small amounts of chickpea flour.

-Berries such as fresh raspberries, strawberries, blueberries, and cranberries are your best choices, eaten 1/2 cup per serve.
-Followed by stones fruits such as peaches and plums (1 small fruit per serve), grapefruit and cherries.
+Berries such as fresh raspberries, strawberries, blueberries, and cranberries are your best choices, eaten 1/4 to 1/2 cup per serve.
+Followed by stones fruits such as peaches, apricots and plums (1 small fruit per serve), grapefruit and cherries.
 We mainly stick to using berries in our meal plans.
 Lemons and limes are fine, too.